 - Drolet - Highly reviewed and highly recommended.
 A Drolet small wood-burning stove is a great little appliance.
 These stoves meet EPA emissions standards, and Drolet even went as far as to make a portable wood stove for camping.

 Where Should I Install My Stove?

 Because of their size, small stoves open up the location possibilities.
-Potential options include the following: alcoves, inside a large fireplace opening, the kitchen, an unused corner, or even a small room.
+Potential options include alcoves inside a large fireplace opening, the kitchen, an unused corner, or even a small room.

 There are significant differences in installation when it comes to small stoves.
 And, it all depends on the fuel.

 Wood stove installation is the most complex.
 You have to buy a venting system to remove smoke out of the home.
 You also have to be wary of clearances and take steps to keep your flammable belongings out of harm's way.
 This includes a hearth pad or hearth rug if the floor is combustible.